tsangiotis/tsangiotis.github.io/_posts/2020-06-29-email-gripes.md

 My initial impressions were great.

 **I loved The Feed and The Paper Trail sections**.
-This distinctions seems to solve the multiple folders and elaborate rules that dictated my inbox.
+This distinction seems to solve the multiple folders and elaborate rules that dictated my inbox.
 Just enough delegation.

 **Amazing interface**.
 It is fast and easy to use.
 No hidden stuff and not many options.